Venezuela's Chavez remembered with pomp and protests

 "This anniversary is enormously sad.
 There's not a single day I don't remember Hugo," Chavez's cousin, Guillermo Frias, 60, said from Los Rastrojos village in rural Barinas state, where the pair used to play baseball as kids.

 "He changed Venezuela forever, and we cannot go back.
 Maduro also is a poor man, like us.
 He's handling things fine.
-Perhaps he just needs a stronger hand," he said.
+Perhaps he just needs a stronger hand," he told Reuters.

 Tens of thousands of red-clad "Chavistas" gathered for rallies in Caracas and elsewhere in honour of Chavez, whose 14-year rule won him the adoration of many of Venezuela's poorest, while alienating the middle and upper classes.